-Applicants to the Interaction Design concentration should have at least two years of full-time professional work experience in design or in a related field.
+Applicants to the Interaction and User Experience Design concentration should have at least two years of full-time professional work experience in design or in a related field.

-The Master’s student in Interaction Design should evidence the ability to conduct original design research, translate research insights into actionable design inputs, and produce an interactive artifact of relevance and quality.
+The Master’s student in Interaction and User Experience Design should evidence the ability to conduct original design research, translate research insights into actionable design inputs, and produce an interactive artifact of relevance and quality.

 The program seeks both full-time and part-time students.
 The holder of the Master’s degree will have completed at least 31 credit hours of coursework, a thesis that documents independent discovery and research, and will have passed an oral examination on the outcomes of that work.